DevExpress-Examples/devextreme-datagrid-copy-data-to-excel/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T941814)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# DataGrid - Copy to Excel
+# DataGrid for DevExtreme - How to copy data to Excel

 This example demonstrates how to copy DataGrid rows into the clipboard for pasting in Excel.